Cold Calling Training | Skills + Practice = Success

 2. Assistance

 Assist your team with their learning.
 Everyone learns differently and at their own pace.
 By researching different learning styles such as role playing, cold call games, and live call feedback you will help all the Sales Reps in your team.
-This is a great way to also include every SDR in the training by running through different mock examples.
+This is a great way to also include every SDR in the training program by running through different mock examples.

 3. Practice